John McCain Criticizes Donald Trump At Munich Security Conference

 Former Republican presidential candidate John McCain has become increasingly critical of the Trump administration.
 On Friday, he gave a not-so-subtle speech at the Munich Security Conference where he lambasted the president, although he never uttered Trump’s name.

-McCain, who lost the 2008 presidential election to Barack Obama, currently serves as the senior United States Senator from Arizona.
+McCain, who lost the 2008 presidential election to Barack Obama, currently serves as the senior United States senator from Arizona.

 In the speech, which was posted in its entirety on Medium, Senator McCain expressed concern for “the hardening resentment we see towards immigrants and refugees and minority groups — especially Muslims.”